matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 ## Account Activation
 Your first transaction after depositing or funding your account requires a separate action for account activation.
-1. You will be prompted to "Authorize to Sign account activation" and will need to sign the message first to generate your zkSync L2 private.
+1. You will be prompted to "Authorize to Sign account activation" and will need to sign the message first to generate your zkSync L2 private key.
 </br>
 <p align="center">
 <img src="https://raw.githubusercontent.com/matter-labs/zksync-docs/2021-09-update-v2/docs/images/S2.png">